-To such misunderstanding Jesus responds inviting Peter to accept the sense of washing his feet as a witness of His love toward him.
-More precisely, He wants to offer him a concrete proof of how He and the Father love him.
+To such misunderstanding Jesus responds inviting Peter to accept the sense of washing his feet as a witness of his love toward him.
+More precisely, he wants to offer him a concrete proof of how he and the Father love him.

 But Peter in his reaction does not give in: he categorically refuses that Jesus should get down at his feet.
-It is not acceptable that Jesus abandons His position of superiority to render himself equal to His disciples.
+According to Peter each one should carry out his own role, it is not possible to have a community or a society based on equality.
+It is not acceptable that Jesus abandons his position of superiority to render himself equal to his disciples.
 Such an idea of the Master disorientates Peter and leads him to protest.
-Not accepting the service of love of his Master, he neither accepts that He dies on the cross for him (12:34; 13:37).
-It seems to say that Peter is far away from understanding what is true love, and such an obstacle is an impediment so that Jesus can show it to him by His action.
+Not accepting the service of love of his Master, he neither accepts that he dies on the cross for him (12: 34; 13: 37).
+It is as to say that Peter is far away from understanding what is true love, and such an obstacle is an impediment so that Jesus can show it to him by his action.

-In the mean time, if Peter is not ready to share the dynamics of love which manifests itself in reciprocal service he cannot share the friendship with Jesus and truly runs the risk of excluding himself.
+In the meantime, if Peter is not ready to share the dynamics of love which manifests itself in reciprocal service, he cannot share the friendship with Jesus and runs the risk, truly, to exclude himself.

-Following the admonition of Jesus "If I do not wash you, you can have no share with Me" (v.
+Following the admonition of Jesus "If I do not wash you, you can have no share with me" (v.
 8), Peter adheres to the threatening words of the Master, but without accepting the profound sense of the action of Jesus.
 He shows himself open, ready to let Jesus wash his feet, not only the feet, but also his hands and head.
 It seems that it is easier for Peter to accept Jesus' gesture as an action of purification or ablution rather than as a service.
 But Jesus responds that the disciples have become pure ("clean") at the moment when they accepted to allow themselves to be guided by the Word of the Master, rejecting that of the world.
-Peter and the disciples no longer need the Jewish rite of the purification but to allow themselves to have their feet washed by Jesus; or rather to allow themselves to be loved by Him, conferring them dignity and liberty.
+Peter and the disciples no longer need the Jewish rite of the purification but to allow themselves to have their feet washed by Jesus; or rather to allow themselves to be loved by him, conferring them dignity and liberty.

-d) The Memorial of Love
+The Memorial of Love

-At the end of the washing of the feet Jesus intends to give His action a permanent validity for His community and at the same time to leave to it a memorial or commandment which should always regulate the fraternal relationships.
+At the end of the washing of the feet Jesus intends to give his action a permanent validity for his community and at the same time to leave to it a memorial or commandment which should always regulate the fraternal relationships.

-Jesus is the Lord, not in domination, but in so far as He communicates the love of the Father (His Spirit) which makes us children of God and qualified to imitate Jesus who freely gives His love to His own.
-Jesus intended to communicate such an interior attitude to His own, a love which does not exclude anyone, not even Judas who is about to betray Him.
-Therefore, if the disciples call Him Lord, they have to imitate Him; if they consider Him Master, they have to listen to Him.
+Jesus is the Lord, not in the dimension of domination, but in so far as he communicates the love of the Father (his Spirit) which makes us children of God and qualified to imitate Jesus who freely gives his love to his own.
+Jesus intended to communicate such an interior attitude to his own, a love which does not exclude anyone, not even Judas who is about to betray him.
+Therefore, if the disciples call him Lord, they have to imitate him; if they consider him Master, they have to listen to him.